santhiya-v/EVA/S15/A/README.md

 * 100 background images were collected
 * 100 foreground images were collected.
 Prefrerred white background and png with transparent background
-* Foreground images with white background was made transparent, using GIMP tool Steps :
+* Foreground images with white background was made transparent, using GIMP tool.
+  Steps :
     * Open the image in GIMP
     * Select Fuzzy Select Tool and click on white area of the image